 While scoping out newer developments looking for new construction, having a knowledgeable Realtor with you can be the difference between a good home buying experience and a bad one. is here to help you navigate the myriad of new homes today to find one that's right for your family.

-Buyers of new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
+Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Just because a house is brand new, it can still have its share of flaws.
+Just because a home is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
+At Leslie Scott Realty, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (918)348-9250 to launch the search for your new home today.